 The Dutch take a pragmatic approach to social problems.
-Recognising that it is impossible to prevent people using drugs, the Dutch solution is to allow the controlled use of small amounts of soft drugs, thus decriminalising a large proportion of soft drugs use, and divert resources to go after the criminals who profit from drugs, and those who supply hard drugs.
-It's a policy that has worked well within the Netherlands for decades, but is coming under strain due to the free flow of people within the European Union.
+Recognizing that it is impossible to prevent people using drugs, the Dutch solution is to allow the controlled use of small amounts of soft drugs, thus decriminalizing a large proportion of soft drugs use, and divert resources to go after the criminals who profit from drugs, and those who supply hard drugs.
+It’s a policy that has worked well within the Netherlands for decades, but is coming under strain due to the free flow of people within the European Union.

-Since 2004, it has become clear that organised crime is involved in large-scale cannabis cultivation in the Netherlands, and the authorities are now trying to catch and convict the offenders.
+Since 2004, it has become clear that organized crime is involved in large-scale cannabis cultivation in the Netherlands, and the authorities are now trying to catch and convict the offenders.
 As well as the ministries and other public bodies, parties such as energy companies and housing corporations are now actively involved in helping to identify and take action against the criminals.
 The guilty now run the risk of eviction from their homes, tax bills for undeclared income, bills and fines for theft of electricity, cuts in social security benefits, and penalties for not having the right permits.

 What are the specific guidelines permitting the sale of soft drugs?